Appcues Features: Everything You Need to Know About This Popular Product Adoption Tool

 Better alternative: Userpilot Segmentation

 Do you want to apply specific messaging to new customers of a particular geographic region?
-Are you trying to re-engage customers who have used all of your core features but haven’t logged in recently?
+Are you trying to re-engage customers who have used all of your core features a specific number of times but haven’t logged in recently?

 Source: Userpilot-Learn how to get more value from your customer segments with a free consultation call!